OctopusDeploy/blog/blog/2021-01/real-world-release-management/index.md

 - `MM/DD/YYYY HH:mm:ss` or `06/25/2021 19:00:00` will deploy at 7 PM on the 25th of June, 2021
 - `DD MMM YYYY HH:mm:ss` or '01 Jan 2021 18:00:00` will deploy at 6 PM on the 1st of January, 2021

-You can leverage [prompted variables](https://octopus.com/docs/projects/variables/prompted-variables) to let a user send in a date/time when deploying to **Proudction**.
+You can leverage [prompted variables](https://octopus.com/docs/projects/variables/prompted-variables) to let a user send in a date/time when deploying to **Production**.

 ![schedule the release](release-mangement-deploy-scheduled-release.png)